 Modern Minimalism – Modeled after an army cot, this Fredrickson Stallard Hyde chair boasts a solid walnut frame and wool upholstery.
 The little back pillow has discreet black mattress ticking stripes that make it a natural partner for black leather, concrete, metal and streamlined décor.

 Deco Elegance – Tub chairs are the Meryl Streeps of the furniture world, chameleons that can take on almost any personality with a change of fabric.
 In brown and bone linen this Roche-Bobois Ondine chair bespeaks a formal but crisp modernity.
 Switch it out to nubby purple or a Missoni print and it’s a different movie.

-Boho Color – Quirky, girly and tons of fun, the bohémienne spirit is definitely on trend in this Designer’s Guild armchair.
-Not too comfy, yet not too firm, it’s the perfect place for her to perch while she pulls on her favorite thigh-high boots.
+Boho Color – Quirky, girly and tons of fun, the bohémienne spirit is definitely on trend in this Designer’s Guild Gibson armchair.
+Not too comfy, yet not too firm, it’s the perfect place for her to perch while she pulls on her favorite kinky boots.

 (Source: Art & Decoration)

 Copy and Paste the Link to Quick-Share this Post: http://bit.ly/Ivtsqh